ivanhofer/typesafe-i18n/README.md

 `typesafe-i18n` comes with an API that allows other services to read and update translations.

 Services that work with `typesafe-i18n`:
 - [inlang](https://github.com/inlang/inlang): An open source translation management dashboard with machine translations and automatic sync.
 Inlang allows non-technical team members, or external translators to adjust translations without touching the source code.

+But you can also connect other services by using the `importer` and `exporter` functionality:

 ### Importer

 In order to import language files that come from an API, spreadsheet or JSON-files, `typesafe-i18n` provides an `importer` functionality.
 You have to write your own logic to get the data, then map it to a dictionary-representation and then call the `storeTranslationToDisk` function.
 Here is an example how this could look like:

-> Please share your implementation in a PR. `typesafe-i18n` wants to provide built-in importer-packages in the future.

 ```typescript
 import { storeTranslationToDisk } from 'typesafe-i18n/importer'